OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 • Where the aircraft is parked when not used

-• Where the aircraft spent most ground time
+• Where the aircraft spends most ground time

 • Where hangar/parking has been organized on a more or less permanent basis